S1L3NC37/detection-engineering-writeups/building-a-detection-lab-on-one-machine.md

 The one method that kept working: when a tool fails, reproduce what it's doing by hand, one layer at a time.
 If every manual step succeeds, the fault is in the tool, not the environment.
 And in a screen full of errors, read the first one, because the rest are usually downstream of it.

-## Where this goes next
+## Detection Work Built on This Lab

 The lab is the foundation, but the detections are the point.
-I've started turning this telemetry into actual detections, beginning on Windows with a reverse shell caught two different ways and then combined into a single query.
-Those writeups are coming, and from there I'm working across all the sources I've wired up, correlating between them, and feeding the one index I haven't fed yet (event tracing for Windows).

-Live sources right now: Windows logs, Sysmon, Linux audit, Kubernetes, AWS, and Azure identity.
-Still to come: ETW.
+I have used its telemetry to investigate and document:

+* A Windows reverse shell detected through process relationships and abnormal command-line length
+* LSASS credential dumping performed through Mimikatz, Task Manager, and Procdump
+* Credential and share discovery activity generated with Snaffler
+* Kerberoasting activity observed through Windows and network telemetry

+These exercises use the same environment described in this article.
+The Windows and Active Directory investigations rely on Splunk, Sysmon, and Windows Security events, while Malcolm provides an independent network perspective where the relevant traffic is visible.

+The lab currently collects Windows event logs, Sysmon, Linux audit data, Kubernetes audit logs, AWS CloudTrail records, and Entra ID logs.
+The `etw` index has been created but is not yet populated.